faculedesma/mozio-challenge/README.md

 - **Vite**: A fast and lightweight development server and build tool.
 - **Radix UI**: A collection of accessible and composable React components.
 - **Jest**: A JavaScript testing framework for unit testing your code.
+- **Cypress**: A JavaScript end-to-end testing framework for web applications.

 ## Getting Started